DisCardApp/DisCard/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Discard your inefficient credit card spending!
+#
-Discard your inefficient credit card spending DiscardApp is a webapp built to help users manage their credit cards and maximize cashback rewards at all stores.
-Using a database of all Canadian credit cards and cashback deals from third party sites, DiscardApp will tell you which card to best use
+Discard is a webapp built to help users manage their credit cards and maximize cashback rewards.
+Using a database of all Canadian credit cards and cashback deals from Rakuten, Discard can tell you the best credit card to use based on your shopping needs with a sleek and responsive UI.
+#
+Simply login to Discard with Google and add your cards to the app.
+You can then use the search function to find a store or directly use your location with Google Maps to find nearby stores.
+Discard will then use its large database of credit cards and deals to select the best card to use from your set of cards.
+Just like that, you'll be set to maximize your cashback rewards!

 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**
 `github_username`, `repo_name`, `twitter_handle`, `email`, `project_title`, `project_description`